-The assignment operator is <- ( = works but <- is preferable)
+The assignment operator is <- (= works but <- is preferable)

 For printing results, paste is vital.
-It inserts spaces - use paste0 if you don't want them Use format to tidy the output plot(x,y). gets you started Then you can add options
+It inserts spaces - use paste0 if you don't want them Use format to tidy the output

 Functions are easy to define.
-You can only return one thing but that can be a vector They have read access to higher scope variables but write only to local copies except with the 'super-assign' double-headed arrow <<-
+You can only return one thing -but that can be a vector They have read access to higher scope variables but write only to local copies except with the 'super-assign' double-headed arrow <<-